pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 # Linear Chaining Helper

-`pipefunc.helpers.linear_chain` connects a list of functions linearly by applying minimal renames so “output of one becomes input of the next.”
+`pipefunc.helpers.linear_chain` connects functions linearly so the output of one becomes the input of the next.
-It only renames arguments where needed; it doesn’t change how your functions compute or how batching works.

-Use it to compose simple array→array transforms: keep a small toolbox of transforms and pick any subset (in any order) at runtime.

 ```{code-cell} ipython3
 import numpy as np